Stuart Elliott (footballer, born 1978): Doncaster Rovers

 On 31 January 2008, Elliott signed for Doncaster Rovers on loan until the end of the season with a view to a permanent deal.
 Elliott had already snubbed moves to Southend United and Darlington, citing a desire to remain in the local area.
 He signed a two-year deal with Doncaster Rovers on 1 July.
 On 27 September 2008, Elliott became one of three men in the Rovers team to successfully hit the bar on the "Crossbar Challenge" on Soccer AM.
 On 8 January 2009 Elliott joined Grimsby Town on a one-month loan deal, this was extended for another month with Elliott eventually returning on 8 March.

 Hamilton Academical

-Elliot was released by Doncaster on 1 January 2010 and signed for Hamilton Academical two days later until the end of the season.
+Elliott was released by Doncaster on 1 January 2010 and signed for Hamilton Academical two days later until the end of the season.
 He was then loaned to Stirling Albion two months later.

 In August 2010, Elliott announced that he wished his contract cancelled to be able to concentrate on his faith, with a view to perhaps entering ministry.